Reading from Network

 }

-You can view the fully deserialized Mint Account data on the Solana Explorer.
+You can view the fully deserialized mint account data on the Solana Explorer.

-The address field contains the Mint account's address.
+The address field contains the mint account's address.

-This is the only account that can create new units of the token.
+The mintAuthority field shows the only account that can create new units of the token.

-This value is in the smallest unit of the token.
+The supply field shows the total number of tokens that have been minted.
+This value is measured in the smallest unit of the token.
 To get the total supply in standard units, adjust the value of the supply field by the decimals.

 The decimals field shows the number of decimal places for the token.

+The tlvData field contains extra data for Token Extensions and requires further deserialization.
 This field is only relevant to accounts created by the Token Extension Program (Token2022).

 {